O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks

 The confusion matrix (CM) of the proposed method testing on the 10\% conflict dataset ($\gamma$ = 2.0) is shown in Fig.~\ref{fig: 90_normal_dataset_GNN_confusion_matrix}.
 The test set consists of 114 data points.
 Among these, 97 are predicted as normal, 6 as direct conflicts, 3 as implicit conflicts, and 7 as indirect conflicts.
-In this highly imbalanced scenario, where the normal cases significantly outnumber the conflicts, only 1 implicit conflict was misclassified as an indirect one.
-This indicates that the model can generalize well in imbalanced data.
+In this highly imbalanced scenario, where normal cases significantly outnumber conflicts, only one implicit conflict was misclassified as an indirect.
+This suggests that the model is capable of generalizing effectively on imbalanced datasets.

 The conflict RCA report for the 10\% conflict test dataset ($\gamma$ = 2.0) is illustrated in Table~\ref{table: 10_pct_conflict_RCA_report_3.5}.
 The normal data points in the table are filtered to emphasize the predicted conflicts.
-The report elucidates the predicted label, the type of the conflict, the affected node, and the root causes (nodes and xApps).
+The report elucidates the predicted label, the type of conflict, the affected node, and the root causes (nodes and xApps).
 The affected node is the one whose behavior is altered by one or more nodes.
-The root causes nodes are the nodes that are concurrently modifying the same node, and the root causes (xApps) are the applications contributing to the predicted conflict.
+The root cause nodes are the nodes that are concurrently modifying the same node, and the root causes (xApps) are the applications contributing to the predicted conflict.